michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part2.md

-#### Classroom review
+#### Classroom review (Secondary Review)
 After a group discussion of the topic and points
 > What worked?
- - The topic is good
+ - The topic is good.
- - The theme brings an association with CMU
+ - The theme (red,black,white) suggests an association with CMU.
+ - High value visualisations
 > What didn't work?
  - too many data points, makes charts look busy
  - Not intuitive that the visuals are interactive